christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 6 Esus the Celtic Deity

 The Celts in classical Galatia worshiped a deity called Hesus/Esus/Iesus.
-The Celtic name Esus is believed to be related to the Proto-Celtic word "*aisu", which means "lord" or "master".
+The Celtic name Esus is believed to be related to the Proto-Celtic word "aisu", which means "lord" or "master".
 The letter "J" was invented in the 17th century, so the name "Jesus" would have been "Esus" in the classical sense.

 The Romans used a system called 'interpretatio romana' to associate their gods with local ones as part of their colonial program.
 Julius Caesar, as the claimed 'son of I(J)upiter' would have been Iupiter-Zeus to let the Greeks know that Iupiter and Zeus were equivalent deities (Roman Jupiter and Greek Zeus both derive from the Aryan skyfather 'Dyeus Pter'.
 The name Zeus comes from the pronunciation of Dyeus, and Jupiter comes from the pronunciation of "Dyeus Pter").
-I(J)upiter-Zeus-> I-Zeus-> Izeus-> Esus.
-Did the name Esus come from here?
+I(J)upiter-Zeus-> I-Zeus-> Izeus-> Esus?

+Futhermore, in the name Asander, "asa" means "lord" in Thracian, and "andros" means "man".
+If we translate "Asander" from Ancient Thracian to Gaulish we might get a name that conveys a similar meaning to Esunertos (Lord Esus).

 I-Zeus (Izeus)/Esus/Hesus then eventually phonetically shifted to I-zas/Izas/Izates.